abdelaha/juanitorduz.github.io/content/pages/about.md

 ### Work Experience

+- 01/07/2017-Present  **Junior Consultant Smart Darta**, [trommsdorff + drüner, innovation + marketing consultants GmbH](https://www.td-berlin.com), Berlin, Germany.

+*Apply skills in data mining, quantitative analysis, and the presentation of data, integrating and unifying data from various sources.
+Consult on the selection of data sources and their usage, identify key performance indicators and give recommendations in meaningful presentations beyond numbers.
+Collaborate closely with a wide range of international clients, understanding their business needs and challenges.
+Model and visualize great amounts of commercial data and build tracking solutions to create statistical models of future behavior, market drivers, trends and growth potential.
+Create insightful reports and interactive dashboards based on digital data sources (including web analytics, Buzz Tracking, CRM, Search).*

 - 01/01/2017-30/06/2017 **Trainee - Data Analyst**, [GoEuro](https://www.goeuro.com), Berlin, Germany.

 *Member of the DATA POD working within the Scrum process framework (using JIRA).
 Integrate provider data from various sources into the search engine.
 Normalize and geo-reference data from different sources.
 Automate and define new tools to scale and increase efficiency for the data quality program.
 Tools: git, MySQL and python.*

 - 2014-2015 **Student Representative**, [Berlin Mathematical School](http://www.math-berlin.de), Berlin, Germany.